zen-xu/ghostty/README.md

 unique in this.
 By exposing new [terminal capabilities that CLIs can leverage](https://en.wikipedia.org/wiki/ANSI_escape_code#CSIsection)] for richer interactivity, Ghostty can push the boundaries of what is possible with a terminal emulator.

-**Project Status:** Beta.
-Ghostty implements most of the features you'd expect for a daily driver.
+**Project Status:** Ghostty is still in beta but implements most of the features you'd expect for a daily driver.
+See more in [Roadmap and Status](#roadmap-and-status)
-We're still missing things, but I've been using it full time since April 2022.

 ## Download